nkane/nkane.github.io/_posts/2024-08-23-8-bit-breadboard-computer.markdown

 you have to necessarily learn about hardware as a programmer; however, I do think that learning about it can provide different ways of thinking about how to write code.

-It seems like at one point in time, it was almost necessary to understand these things in order to even be a programmer however, as hardware speed increased there was a decrease with the concern of how hardware works among the majority of programmers.
+It seems like at one point in time, it was almost necessary to understand these things in order to even be a programmer; however, as hardware speed increased there was a decrease with the concern of how hardware works among the majority of programmers.
 Making it almost kind of a lost art for the majority of programmers.

 This project was my commitment to continous learning, self-improvement, and the dedication to myself to always remain curious.